voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at support@voicegain.ai

+### October 17, 2022

+This release provides an improved model for Offline English transcription - you will notice about 1% higher accuracy

+The release provides these overall improvements to the Transcribe App:
+* Voice Signature support.
+Users can now create voice signatures and be automatically recognized in transcripts.
+Next release will add support for creating Voice Signatures for other speakers based on audio.
+* Phrase detection in transcript is now suported.
+* Topic detection has been improved.
+Still a beta feature.

+The release addresses these specific Transcribe App issues:
+* (For Edge users) encrypt password passed in login request
+* Tweaked space around arrows pointing to other speakers text
+* Do not show the expiry info if the expiry time is "Never"
+* Fix for browser capture -  is used to show same preview text in both channels
+* Fix for issue where sometimes getting a blank page when opening transcript, which required a reload to get the page

+The current version of the Zoom Meeting Assistant going with this release is 0.2.17

 ### September 27, 2022

 This release brings the following improvements: